stereoplegic/structor/docs/working-with-code.md

 ```

 Consequently, containers in namespace should select state from namespace endpoint rather than directly from global state.
-For example we can create a selector in our `SmartPanel` container like this:
+For example, we can create a selector in our `SmartPanel` container like this:
 ```javascript
 const selectSmartpanel = () => (state) => state.mylib.smartPanel;
 ```

-Adding namespace's reducer and sagas is the same as in container without namespace
+Adding namespace's reducer and sagas is similar to the adding a container without namespace,
-except that we are adding the entire namespace reducer.
+except that we are adding the namespace reducer in this case.

 `.structor/app/reducers.js`:
 ```javascript